 Overlooking the Kenmare river is the stone circle called “Canfea,” or Ardgroom.

 Nine stones, from the original 11, still stand.
 Ardgroom is also known for its huge outlying piper-stone which nears nine feet in height.

 The Isle of Doagh in Inishowen is one of the most important sites in Western Europe for rock art dating back to at least 3000 B.C.

 There are more than 40 known sites (the biggest collection in Ireland) with two new discoveries having been recently made close to the Isle.

 Most of the sites consist of cup-and-ring art, but very little is known about their significance.
 It is speculated that in ancient times the Isle of Donagh may have been considered a sacred island.

 5. Drombeg Stone Circle, County Cork

-During a 1958 excavation a pot was found in the center of the circle containing the cremated remains of a young adolescent wrapped with thick cloth.
-Radiocarbon dating of samples taken from the site suggest that it was active circa 945 to 830 BC.
+During a 1958 excavation, a pot was found in the center of the circle containing the cremated remains of a young adolescent wrapped with a thick cloth.
+Radiocarbon dating of samples taken from the site suggests that it was active circa 945 to 830 BC.